EulerProject/EulerX/README.md

 # Contact

-If you have any question or comments, please contact Bertram Ludaescher at ludaesch@illinois.edu.
+If you have any question or comments, please contact Shizhuo Yu at szyu@ucdavis.edu.

 [euler]: http://euler.cs.ucdavis.edu/
 [gitdownloads]:http://git-scm.com/downloads/